Chaedie/PS/README.md

 This Repository is for problem solve

-Roadmap is two-way
+Roadmap is Below

+0. Baekjoon PS everyday
-1. Leetcode PS everyday
+1. Wednesday is PS day
+   1. Study algorithm Lecture
-2. Baekjoon PS everyday
+   2. Leetcode PS on Wednesday

+---

 - [Python 문법](#python---)
   - [입력](#--)